 This topic tracks the procedures, time and cost required for a business to obtain a permanent electricity connection for a newly constructed warehouse.
 In addition to assessing efficiency of connection process, new indicators were added to measure reliability of power supply and transparency of tariffs and the price of electricity.
 The most recent round of data collection for the project was completed in June 2015.

-Getting Electricity in Malaysia
+Getting Electricity in Philippines

-Getting electricity in Malaysia is rather an easy task.
-It takes about a month with relatively low cost.
+Getting electricity in the Philippines is rather an easy task.
+It takes a littler longer than a month with relatively low cost.